bocoup/deployment-workflow/deploy/README.md

 tasks have been separated into separate roles, and as much configuration as possible has been abstracted into external variables.

-The main goals of this workflow are to allow you to:

-* Easily provision (ie. initialize, configure) local development, staging and production web servers.
-* Easily test your project on a local development server, allowing you to work offline.
+High-level benefits include:

+* A new server can be up and running with fully deployed code in just a few minutes.
+* An update to an existing project can be deployed and built in under a minute.
+* A project can be rolled back to a previously-deployed version in a matter of seconds.
+* Updates to server configuration can be made in a matter of seconds.
+* Most server configuration and code updates can be made with zero server downtime.
+* Code can be tested locally in Vagrant before being deployed to a production server.
-* Easily test your project on a staging server, allowing you to perform QA and final testing before going "live" in production.
+* Code can be tested on a staging server for QA or final testing before being deployed to a production server.
-* Easily deploy (and re-deploy) your project to staging and production servers.
+* Server configuration and project deployment can be made to scale to any number of remote hosts.

+More specific benefits include:

+* Almost all server configuration and project deployment information is stored in the project, making it easy to destroy and re-create servers with confidence.
+* All project maintainer user account information is stored in the project, making it easy to add or remove project maintainers.
+* SSH agent forwarding allows the remote server to access private GitHub repos without requiring a private key to be copied to the server.
+* While working locally, the Vagrant box can easily be toggled between development and deployment modes at any time.
+This allows local changes to be previewed instantly (development) or a specific commit to be built as it would be in production (deployment).
+* SSL certs can be auto-generated for testing HTTPS in development.
+* Because the entire deployment workflow is comprised of Ansible playbooks and a Vagrantfile, it can be easily modified to meet any project's needs.

-Because this workflow will be copied into projects and modified, here are links to the official, original project home page, documentation, git repository and
+Here are links to the official, original project home page, documentation, Git repository and wiki:
-wiki:

 * [Canonical home page & documentation](https://deployment-workflow.bocoup.com/)
 * [Canonical git repository](https://github.com/bocoup/deployment-workflow/)